 When looking for new music, it’s easy to let a streaming service’s algorithm recommend songs similar to music you already like.

-Kimberly Adams: One of the examples that struck me was this idea that we used to kind of use our life influences in our experience to shape our taste in music and now an algorithm does it for us.
+Kimberly Adams: One of the examples that struck me was this idea that we used to kind of use our life influences and our experience to shape our taste in music, and now an algorithm does it for us.

 Ward: It was really one of the big shockers for me.
-I mean, I used to be the kind of person who made mixes for people and I could tell you everything about this without band.
+I mean, I used to be the kind of person who made mixes for people, and I could tell you everything about this or that band.
 These days, when somebody asks me, “Oh, what do you listen to these days?”
 I just say, “You know, I have no idea,” that the Spotify recommendation algorithm has me in its grip.
 This is one of the lessons of the loop is that it’s not just that this, you know, technology is stepping in for our critical faculties.
-It’s really, really effective and the long-term effects of that, I worry, might outweigh the short-term conveniences of it.
+It’s really, really effective, and the long-term effects of that, I worry, might outweigh the short-term conveniences of it.